 Instant Pot Spaghetti & Sauce

-4 cups chicken broth 1 lb spaghetti noodles (or pasta of choice—any shape, wheat or gluten free
+- 1 lb spaghetti noodles, or pasta of choice—any shape, wheat or gluten free

 - chopped parsley

-In a large mixing bowl, combine all meatball ingredients.
+- In a large mixing bowl, combine all meatball ingredients.
 Mix well to integrate with hands.

-Portion and form meat mixture into balls.
+- Portion and form meat mixture into balls.
 (It’s best to keep these meatballs on the smaller side, so they can cook through with less time—I recommend aiming for around 20-24 meatballs, or as many as 32 mini meatballs if you like.
 I use a cookie scoop to make my portioning easier!)

-Pour broth into pressure cooker.
+- Pour broth into pressure cooker.
 Break spaghetti noodles in half, then add to cooker with salt.
 Stir to submerge noodles.

-Add tomato sauce on top, followed by meatballs.
+- Add tomato sauce on top, followed by meatballs.

-Close the lid and cook on manual setting at high pressure for 5 minutes.
+- Close the lid and cook on manual setting at high pressure for 5 minutes.
 (See note below about manual setting on different pressure cookers.)

-Turn off heat and flip Quick Pressure Release switch to release steam for 10 minutes.
+- Turn off heat and flip Quick Pressure Release switch to release steam for 10 minutes.

-Carefully open lid—watch out for steam—and transfer meatballs, noodles, and sauce from pressure cooker into a dish or storage container.
+- Carefully open lid—watch out for steam—and transfer meatballs, noodles, and sauce from pressure cooker into a dish or storage container.
 (When you first open the lid, it will look like there is a lot of liquid—but once you give it a stir, it absorbs and integrates perfectly!)

 - Yields ~8 cups cooked spaghetti & ~20-30 meatballs, depending on size (6 servings total).